sailfishos-sony-tama/main/README.md

 * There is no MS exchange support
 * There is no Jolla Store predictive text support.
 Use Presage-based keyboards instead (see below)

+It is the second port for Xperia Tama, this time on top of AOSP10.
 The port is based on official port for Xperia 10II (seine) and earlier AOSP 9 based port for Xperia Tama.
 As a result, it has similar tools available for flashing and the device userdata is partitioned using LVM.